infracost/docs/docs/integrations/cicd.md

 ## My CI/CD isn't supported

 Please [create an issue](https://github.com/infracost/infracost/issues/new/choose); we'll try to prioritize it depending on the community feedback.
-There are already requests for [Jenkins](https://github.com/infracost/infracost/issues/406), [BuildKite](https://github.com/infracost/infracost/issues/499) and [Azure DevOps](https://github.com/infracost/infracost/issues/531).
-Please 👍 them if you'd like us to work on them sooner.
+There is already a request for [BuildKite](https://github.com/infracost/infracost/issues/499).
+Please 👍 it if you'd like us to work on them sooner.
 You can also join our [community Slack channel](https://www.infracost.io/community-chat) if you like to work on an integration, the existing integrations can act as a blueprint.

 Please email [hello@infracost.io](mailto:hello@infracost.io) if you'd like to discuss integrations with GitHub Enterprise, GitLab Enterprise Edition, or Bitbucket Data Center.